Ioana-P/Plagiarism-detection/README.md

 # Plagiarism Project, Machine Learning Deployment

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.
 Significant parts of this code were provided by Udacity via their Machine Learning Engineer Nanodegree.
-Final performance of the most recent model on test data is shown in confusion matrix below:
+Final performance of the most recent Sagemaker model (which was a Sagemaker SKLearn RandomForest) on test data is shown in confusion matrix below:

 ![confusion_matrix_RF](https://github.com/Ioana-P/Plagiarism-detection/blob/master/final_conf_matrix_2.png)